 - Saves transport of disinfectant chemicals & storing of gas cost

-- Eco-friendly and economically feasible tech
+- Economically feasible tech

 Numerous applications of ozone in the food industry including food surface hygiene, sanitation of food plant equipment, reuse of wastewater, treatment and lowering biological oxygen demand (BOD) and chemical oxygen demand (COD) of food plant waste.
 (Ozone Tech: A Review)